 The culmination of those efforts are 30-million blooms, 240 floating flower planters, 700 gardens, nearly 100 Disney character topiaries, 30 flower towers, and one beautiful butterfly tapestry of flowers all culminate in an incredibly vibrant time of year for Epcot.

-Some of you are probably thinking, “yeah, but I loathe gardening and I much prefer barren concrete to vibrant flowers.”
+Some of you are probably thinking, “okay, but I loathe gardening and I much prefer barren concrete to vibrant flowers.”
 Well, if that’s the case, I can’t recommend visiting Epcot during the International Flower and Garden Festival.
 However, if your views on flowers and gardening aren’t quite that extreme, it’s a great time to visit.

 I groan when Sarah turns on HGTV (just how many episodes of a show about decorating a house to resell it can one person watch?!) and I’ve been known to (accidentally, I swear!) run over portions of our own garden with the lawnmower, but I still love visiting during Flower & Garden Festival.